AG7GN/images/README.md

 Probably.
 WATCH THIS SPACE.
 I will post bug information and workarounds here.

-### Fe-Pi Sound Card

-&#x1F6D1;   __**IMPORTANT**__:  As of late January, 2020, a bug in the Linux kernel used in the production release of Raspbian causes the Fe-Pi sound card not to work.
-You can use this Hampi image as is, but after you install it, please DO NOT udpate the Raspbian OS until this bug is fixed.
-I'll update the documentation here when it's OK to update Raspbian.

-### Fldigi Alert Sounds
+### Fldigi Audio Alerts

 Fldigi versions 4.1.08 and earlier have a bug that causes it to crash if any of the __Test__ buttons are clicked or if any alert sounds are enabled in the __Configure > Sound Card > Alerts tab__ and then triggered.
-The bug is related to Hampi's using PulseAudio for the radio sound interface and seems to be limited to Raspberry Pi computers.
+The bug is related to Nexus DR-X Pi's using PulseAudio for the radio sound interface and seems to be limited to Raspberry Pi computers.
 This has been fixed in version 4.1.09.

+Another bug, in the current version of Fldigi and present since Fldigi version 4.1.09 and possible earlier, prevents a second instance of Fldigi from running if both instances have Alert sounds enabled and are set to use the same audio alert sound card.
+This is under investigation by the Fldigi developer.

 ## Annoyances